 You’ve heard all about gut health, probiotics and tried every fermented food under the sun, but do you really know what a healthy gut looks like?
-It really is in your best interest that you start paying attention to your gut.
-It can tell us an awful lot about our health and give some early warning signs that something isn’t quite right.
-If you haven’t been to the toilet in a few days, find yourself bloated to the point people are offering you a seat on the tube or dashing to the loo as soon as you’ve taken a sip of coffee?
-All of these things might be linked to an imbalance of some sort.
+It can tell us an awful lot about our health and can even give some early warning signs that something isn’t quite right.
+If you haven’t been to the toilet in a few days, find yourself constantly bloated or dashing to the loo as soon as you’ve taken a sip of coffee then you may need to address a potential imbalance in your gut.

 The gastrointestinal tract is complex.
-If you are having issues, it would be advisable to seek out some real help.
-Advice on the internet is likely to be generic and a Nutritional Therapist might spot links or issues where you didn’t even realise they existed.
-Finding gut health is not easy as we are exposed to so much stress and toxicity but working with a practitioner could make this process easier.
-But the main thing to note is that bloating, constipation, flatulence, belching, diarrhoea or any pain are not right, especially if you are getting any of these regularly.
+Advice on the internet is likely to be generic whereas a nutritional therapist might spot links or issues that you didn’t even know existed.
+Establishing good gut health isn’t easy in this day and age where we’re exposed to much higher levels of toxins (think pollution, pesticides etc) as well as leading arguably more stress-inducing lifestyles but working with a practitioner could make this process easier.
+But the main thing to note is that excessive bloating, constipation, flatulence, belching, diarrhoea or any sort of stomach discomfort is not right.

 Your body is telling you things, start listening:

 Note it down.
 Keep a food diary, including everything you eat and drink, exercise, stress levels, and when you go to the toilet.
 The more detail the better and although you might feel like you’re writing war and peace, it could show you or a specialist some links

 Chew.
 Chewing your food is so utterly important, as the more we chew, the more we help our bodies further down the line.
 Chewing does three things; physically breaks down food, saliva is released which contains digestive enzymes and it also triggers the release of acid in the stomach and digestive enzymes in the intestines.
 Better digestion means happier gut.